Interstate Oil and Gas Compact Commission: Carbon sequestration

 A large part of the human contribution to global warming is from the emission of carbon dioxide (CO_{2}) as a result of burning fossil fuels.
-One way to reduce the contribution is to capture the CO_{2} before it enters the atmosphere and sequester it by injecting underground in depleted oil and natural gas fields, saline formations and coal beds.
+One way to reduce the contribution is to capture the CO_{2} before it enters the atmosphere and sequester it by injecting it underground in depleted oil and natural gas fields, saline formations and coal beds.
 Recognizing that the oil and gas industry has a lot of experience with injecting CO_{2} into the ground for enhanced oil recovery, the IOGCC launched the Geological Sequestration Task Force in 2002 to investigate the issues surrounding sequestration.
 A two-phase study was funded by the Department of Energy.
 Phase I concluded that the states had the knowledge and experience to regulate sequestration safely.
-In phase II, started in 2006, the task force prepared a report that included a model statute for the states with explanations on how to implement it.
+In phase II, which began in 2006, the task force prepared a report that included a model statute for the states, with explanations on how to implement it.

+Public relations and publications

+The commission also engages in extensive public relations efforts.
+Publications include Compact Comments, The Oil and Gas Compact Bulletin, and numerous technical reports.

+Groundwater Protection Council

+In 1983, the commission created the 501(c)(6) nonprofit Groundwater Protection Council.
+The IOGCC has gone on to partner with the Council on initiatives such as FracFocus, a registry for reporting chemicals used during hydraulic fracturing, and the StatesFirst Initiative, focused on information sharing and technology adoption.